 Examining Workplace Confidence: Insights into Promotion Bias and Accessibility Challenges

-Overall, our research indicates that only 57% of surveyed staff feel confident that promotion decisions are made without bias in their workplace.
+Overall, our research indicates that 76% of surveyed staff feel confident that promotion decisions are made without bias in their workplace.
 Notably, disabled staff report a less positive experience compared to the rest of the staff body.
-Over 40% of qualified disabled staff feel uneasy applying for promotions due to discomfort, our research reveals.
+Only 63% of staff who report being disabled feel that recruitment decisions are free from bias in their workplace, our research reveals.

 Beyond exploring daily experiences with equality, diversity, and inclusion, we also inquired about career prospects and recruitment experiences.
 This allowed us to gain a holistic understanding of respondents' professional journeys within their school or trust.
 Less than half of disabled staff believe advancing their career in their current organization aligns with their needs and responsibilities.